-Facebook and Twitter are the top social media platforms that influence users purchasing decisions.
+Facebook and Twitter are the top social networks that influence users purchasing decisions.
 Influencing purchasing decisions ranges from learning about additional product information, receiving purchase reminders, making product discoveries and product recommendations.
 It also includes purchase location identifications or even receiving a product sale or purchase alert.

 Acknowledging the different strengths of social media (listed above) is an essential part of developing a content plan to market products via social media.
 The content plan will need to detail the goal of using each social media platform, outlining the desired results and the material that is best suited to the targeted audience.
 Other things to take into consideration is the tone that is used with branded content, the frequency in which content is posted and during what times of the day it is posted.
 Each of these key points fits together into influencing followers whether that means clicking through to the company’s main website or achieving conversation through transactions.
 By identifying these points, businesses will focus on and refine each element to develop a professionally curated social media presence.